The characteristics of a potential confounder are as follows:

 Example: Has investment in programme A led to reduced anaemia levels?

-Possible factors confounding a conclusion regarding the impact of one intervention on anaemia levels could, for instance, be:
+Possible factors confounding a conclusion regarding the impact of one intervention on anaemia levels could be, for instance:

 - the coexistence of another programme with a potential impact on anaemia reduction, targeting the same population groups;